mp3monster/fluent-opamp/agent_broker/docs/broker_startup_and_shutdown.md

 3. `social_collaboration`
    Which social adapter to use at startup.
 4. `messages`
-   User-facing text for help, offline behavior, lifecycle messages, and Slack error fallback responses (`messages.slack_error_reply`).
+   User-facing text for help, offline behavior, and lifecycle messages.
+   `messages.ai_mode_off_ack_text` controls the response text for exact `AI Off` commands.
+   `messages.slack_error_reply` is retained for config compatibility, but the broker now returns a fixed fallback sentence for unhandled exceptions: `sorry, I stumbled, you might want to try that again`.
 5. `paths`
    File locations used to discover OpAMP provider/consumer settings. `paths.opamp_config_path` is the key value for deriving MCP route URLs.
 6. `mcp`